 Contrary to how most scoring works, you want the lowest score possible for your CSA compliance.

-The reason is that CSA scores are ranked from 0-100 based on the number of road safety violations your carrier has.
-A rank of 100 indicates you have lots of violations and, therefore, have the worst performance.
+The reason is that CSA scores for trucking companies are ranked from 0-100 based on the number of road safety violations your carrier has.
+A FMCSA safety score of 100 indicates you have lots of violations and, therefore, have the worst performance.

 Each CSA BASIC category has intervention thresholds set by the FMCSA.
 If your carrier score exceeds these limits, the FMCSA will step in and investigate you.

-All the BASIC categories have a threshold of 80%, except for Crash Indicator, Fatigued Driving, and Unsafe Driving.
+All the BASIC commercial categories have a threshold of 80%, except for Crash Indicator, Fatigued Driving, and Unsafe Driving.
 These have a lower threshold of 65%.
 Carriers that deal with transporting passengers and hazardous materials have an even lower limit (50% for passengers and 60% for hazardous materials).

 How to improve your CSA score

 The good news is that even if you have high CSA scores, they can be improved by putting safety first at your company.
-Here are some of the ways you can increase your focus on safety and see benefits to your score.
+Here are some of the ways you can increase your trucking safety rating.

 - Learn the CSA compliance rules and BASIC categories.
 This will show you where you’re currently lacking.
 You can then enact company policies that will help address these issues.

 - Hire competent drivers that have excellent safety standards.
-Remember that most BASIC violations deal with actions made by your drivers on the road, so reviewing driver PSP records can help crucially.
+Remember that most BASIC violations deal with actions made by your drivers on the road, so reviewing driver PSP records can be immensely helpful to improve your truck company CSA scores.

 - Consistently train your existing drivers.
 Even if you’re not using Tenstreet’s CSA integration for automated training assignments, ensure that you’re still working with your drivers so they know the latest safety standards and why it’s essential for them to follow both company policies and local laws.
 Tenstreet’s onboarding software and other driver management software can help bring training to drivers at their convenience, even on the road.

 - Make vehicle maintenance a priority at your company.
 Even the smallest violations can dent your CSA score.
 Implement preventive maintenance so that you can avoid – rather than repair – problems before they happen.